 Exbox, SD—Nicole Intendo, professor of education at Avante University, received notice on Wednesday that she would no longer be needed in the classroom.
 Instead of taking her classes, students would spend the the time playing video games.

-Intendo is a well-known proponent of the theory that traditional classroom teaching (narrowly defined) has become obsolete in the wake of educational technologies.
+Intendo works relentlessly to propagate the theory that traditional classroom teaching (narrowly defined) has become obsolete in the wake of educational technologies.
 According to sources, Avante University has enthusiastically decided to apply her ideas.